ssl1298/OpenCV-Project/README.md

 ------> This application is basically developed on streamlit- the better source for building up the Anaytics applications.
 ------> Then OpenCV library of python for performing CV related operations.

->>> Requirements.txt, Procfile, setup.sh files : for deploying the application on Heroku Platform
+>>> requirements.txt, Procfile, setup.sh files : for deploying the application on Heroku Platform

 *******************************************************************************************************************************
 Environmental Setup: